DanielLukic/consul-dart/README.md

 #### Bugs

+- [ ] Move overlay shown when window is too small.
 - [ ] Drawing a buffer into a buffer breaks ansi in the replaced area.
   Potential fix: collect ansi sequences being replaced and add to `Cell.after` of the last cell.
   Related: should `Cell.reset` happen before `Cell.after`? seems to make more sense now.